fredhutchio/concepts_machine_learning/notes.md

   * Recognize the implications with regards to algorithms relying on “closeness” metrics
   * Principal Component Analysis (PCA) - Understand the main purpose, mechanism, and drawbacks of PCA
   * Transfer Learning - Recognize the central goal of transfer learning

+  ---

+# LW Course Objectives

+By the end of this course you should be able to:

+* Identify question's that are and are not appropriate applications of machine learning
+* Understand the importance of exploratory data analysis, experiemental design, and data collection to applying machine learning algorithms
+* Recognize the four main paradigms of machine learning
+* Differentiate between supervised and unsupervised ML methods and applications
+* Recognize and have a basic understanding of common approaches to supervised (regression, classification) and unsupervised (clustering, dimensionality reduction) machine learning.